 Our Analysis and Test Results

-One of the most essential tasks for a food processor is being able to effectively chop food — creating small, uniform pieces that are distinct, not a mush.
-The Breville excelled in this category, earning the top score of 9 out of 10.
+One of the most essential tasks for a food processor is effectively chopping food — creating small, uniform pieces that are distinct, not a mush.
+The Breville excelled in this category, earning a top score.

-We chopped onions, carrots, and nuts, as well as compared the level of precise control afforded by the "Pulse" button on each model to determine scores, rating the food tests on the quality of the finished product.
-The Breville produced onions that were as close to perfect that we could hope for, with essentially all the chopped onions being of uniform size.
+We chopped onions, carrots, and nuts and compared the level of precise control afforded by the "Pulse" button on each model to determine scores, rating the food tests on the quality of the finished product.
+The Breville produced onions that were as close to perfect as we could hope for, with essentially all the chopped onions being of uniform size.

-The Breville led the pack in our mixing metric, earning the top score of 9 out of 10 once again.
+The Breville led the pack in our mixing metric.
 This model made pizza dough, pie crust dough, and mayonnaise from scratch without any struggle or incident.

-One of the metrics where the Breville was unseated from the top spot, it tied for the runner-up position with a 7 out of 10.
-We had a panel of testers rate the hummus, tomato sauce, applesauce, and nut butter produced by each food processor.
+We had a panel of testers rate the hummus, tomato sauce, applesauce, and nut butter produced by each of these kitchen appliances.
 In addition, we filled each bowl to its maximum liquid fill line and ran the machine to conduct a leak test.

-The Breville did slightly above average at making applesauce, requiring about 10 seconds longer to achieve the desired consistency and produced a finished product that was a little chunky compared to the Hamilton Beach 10-Cup or the Cuisinart Custom.
-It was a similar scenario with tomato sauce, where the Breville created a finished product that was great, but wasn't quite as smooth as some other models, like the pair mentioned above or the KitchenAid 9-Cup.
+The Breville made very good hummus.
+It also made exceptional almond butter after 10 minutes of grinding and required no intervention on our behalf.
+It produced one of the best nut butters in the group.
+It performed slightly above average at making applesauce, requiring about 10 seconds longer to achieve the desired consistency, and produced a finished product that was a little chunky.
+It was a similar scenario with tomato sauce, where it created a finished product that was great but wasn't as smooth as some other models.

-The Breville passed the leak test with flying colors, largely in part to the rubber gasket on the lid.
-It took about five and a quarter cups of water to fill the bowl up to the marked maximum fill line, and no water escaped.
+The Breville passed the leak test with flying colors, largely due to the lid's rubber gasket.
+It took about five and a quarter cups of water to fill the bowl to the marked maximum fill line, and no water escaped.

-Regaining the top spot, the Breville earned an 8 out of 10 for its outstanding shredding performance, narrowly beating out the Braun and the Cuisinart Elemental.
-We compared how much shredding variation each machine had, and their performance at shredding cheese, potatoes, and carrots to create the scores.
-Even though the Breville faltered a little bit at shredding cheese, it did a good enough job at shredding carrots and potatoes, and had and adjustable shredding disc to net the top spot.
+Regaining the top spot, the Breville earned a high score for its outstanding shredding performance.
+We compared each machine's shredding variation and their performance at shredding cheese, potatoes, and carrots to create the scores.
+Even though the Breville faltered slightly at shredding cheese, it did a good enough job at shredding carrots and potatoes and had an adjustable shredding disc to net the top spot.

-It left behind two small slices that were un-shredded and had nice consistent shreds.
-Continuing its upward trend, the Breville tied for the highest score for shredding carrots with the Hamilton Beach Professional 14-Cup.
+It left behind two small un-shredded slices and had nice consistent shreds.
+Continuing its upward trend, it tied for the highest score for shredding carrots.

-The Breville tied for the second-highest score in our slicing metric with a 7 out of 10.
-We evaluated the quality of the sliced tomatoes, potatoes, and zucchini produced by each machine, as well as the ease of adjusting the slicing disc to determine the rankings.
+We evaluated the quality of the sliced tomatoes, potatoes, and zucchini produced by each machine and the ease of adjusting the slicing disc to determine the rankings.

 The blade was easily adjustable, with each number representing the slice thickness in millimeters.
 The tube on the Breville easily fit even our largest tomatoes, and the slices were of very high quality, tying for the best of the group with a handful of other models.

 The Breville also produced very good sliced potatoes, though not the best, as there was a small amount of taper present on the slices, but the cuts were smooth.
-The zucchini slices were about average, with the same taper present on all of them, though not as bad as the taper on the Braun.
+The zucchini slices were about average, with the same taper present on all of them.

-The Breville was the easiest to clean out of the group, earning it an 8 out of 10 for this metric.
-The blades and discs are both dishwasher-safe, as well as the bowl and lid, but it's not recommended for a regular basis.
-However, the large food pusher is not dishwasher safe, so something to watch out for when it comes time for cleanup.
-The blade is long, and one of the easiest to clean of the group, and had a large opening, making it easy to clean the inside where it attaches.
+The Breville was the easiest to clean out of the group.
+The blades and discs are both dishwasher-safe, as well as the bowl and lid, but it's not recommended regularly.
+However, the large food pusher is not dishwasher safe, so something to watch for when it comes time for cleanup.
+The blade is long and one of the easiest to clean of the group and has a large opening, making it easy to clean the inside where it attaches.
 The bowl was smooth on the inside with no little details to trap food.
 The lid was equally easy to clean, with no small places to entrap food scraps.